 Step 7 - Enable or disable

-When you’re ready to enable your pop-up, switch the toggle at the top of the Promotional Pop-Up panel to On.
-To disable the pop-up, switch the toggle Off.
+When you’re ready to enable your pop-up, switch the toggle at the top of the Promotional Pop-Up panel so it turns green.
+To disable the pop-up, switch the toggle back to gray.

 A disabled pop-ups keeps all settings intact until you’re ready to enable it again.